-The University Court recognises Strathclyde Universities and Colleges Union (SUCU) as the sole body with which it will negotiate and consult on all collective issues concerned with the terms and conditions of employment of Teaching Staff.
-Such terms and conditions may be varied by the University Court after negotiation and consultation with UCU.
+The University Court recognises Strathclyde University and College Union (SUCU) as the sole body with which it will negotiate and consult on all collective issues concerned with the terms and conditions of employment of Administrative and Professional Services staff in Grades 6 and above.
+Such terms and conditions may be varied by the University Court after negotiation and consultation with SUCU.